chainstack/keycloak-event-listener-pubsub/README.md

 # Matches the REGISTER event type for any realm id, result, or client id.
 USER:*:*:*:REGISTER

-# Matches successfull registration of user from the the android-app client from any realm.
+# Matches successfull registration of user from the the android-app client for any realm id.
 USER:*:SUCCESS:android-app:REGISTER
 ```